RotaSmart RotaSmart

 See the week before the margin slips

-We will walk through a live example showing forecast, staffing demand, rota cost, wage percentage, and the builder together so you can see where overspend usually starts.
+We will walk through a live example showing forecast, staffing demand, rota cost, wage percentage, budget variance, and the builder together so you can see where overspend usually starts.
 Introductory pricing is currently available for early customers.

 Forecast, rota cost, and wage % together